Timinator2000/techio-algo-x/18 - your turn/03 - harmless rooks cont.md

 <BR>

 Placing a rook on either `Square` in the isolated area will eliminate 3 `AttackLine`s from the game, the two covered by the rook and the second `AttackLine` covered by the other location that is now ineligible for a rook.
-In this case, placing a rook on each `Square` does the same amount of _damage_ to the board as far as placing more future rooks.
+In this case, placing a rook on each `Square` does the same amount of _damage_ to the board.
 Because these two `Square`s are isolated and neither causes more damage than the other, a rook can be placed on either `Square`, eliminating the other `Square` from consideration.

 Every time you find a location where a rook can be placed logically, `AttackLine`s and `Square`s are eliminated from future consideration.
 This process shrinks the size of the problem since Algorithm X only needs to know about `AttackLine`s and `Square`s that must be considered to determine the maximum rook placements going forward.

 # On to the Puzzle

-To solve this puzzle with the Algorithm X implementation discussed in the previous pages, you mst figure out ways to place many more rooks logically.
+To solve this puzzle with the Algorithm X implementation discussed in the previous pages, you must figure out ways to place many more rooks logically.
 We already handicapped Algorithm X by customizing it to be inefficient.
 The boards it can solve need to be a lot smaller than the large test cases.

 Algorithm X might not be the best solution to this puzzle, but this is a hard puzzle and any solution is commendable.
 Getting an Algorithm X-based solution up and running quickly, that solves the boards once they are reduced enough, provides a feedback system that might be exactly what you need to persevere and solve all test cases.